Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Discussion, Limitations, and Future Work

 Crucially, b-dLDS differs from other models in that it does not assume that the latent neural state, as defined by $\bm{x}_t$, directly generates behavior on a moment-by-moment basis.
 Instead, the ``state'' that controls behavior is the configuration of the DOs that map connectivity in the neural space that is either behavior-related or non-behavior-related, and how these maps change throughout the recordings: early, late, evolving throughout each trial, etc. Unlike defining brain state as the instantaneous neural firing, we treat it as the longer-term configuration of the latent dynamics~\citep{KarigoCharles2025}.
 Basis expansions of the dynamics like b-dLDS and CLDS seek to capture these complex interactions at longer timescales and relate the \textit{trends} in neural activity to \textit{trends} in behavior, rather than a time-point-by-time-point representational model.

+While we focus our analysis on the latent dynamics, the latent states $\bm{x}$ can also help uncover low-dimensional patterns in high-dimensional neural activity.
+For example, $\bm{x}$ describes how groups of neurons evolve over time (grouped by $\bm{D}$).
+Because $\bm{x}_t$ is a lower-dimensional representation of the neural activity, it can also be useful for identifying sequential patterns of activation of these groups of neurons over time.
+Additionally, these groupings can be mapped separately from the dynamic connectivity maps and compared to known circuit components.
+Thus, $\bm{x}_t$ could be used by a brain-machine interface for encoding/decoding) a sparse version of neural activity.
+Interestingly, in our testing of b-dLDS-x vs. b-dLDS, we found that the readout of the latent state itself had to be more complex and less interpretable in order to reconstruct the system behavior at the same fidelity.
+This difference persisted both in synthetic task-RNN experiments, as well as the analysis of the zebrafish hind-brain.

+In the zebrafish data, b-dLDS was able to tease apart different sub-networks most related to the animal's behavior.
+These networks revealed significant asymmetry in the functional networks, which, while not reported before in the literature for the hindbrain, matches more generally observed anatomical asymmetry in the zebrafish fore- and mid-brain~\citep{Barth2005,Roussign2012,Dreosti2014,DreostiE2014,10.7554/eLife.47376,Lekk2019,Powell2024,Powell2022,Gobbo2025}.
+The ability of b-dLDS to run on such large datasets ($>10,000$ neurons) positions it as a potential analysis tool for the growing neural recordings using both imaging~\citep{Yang2022,Marquez-Legorreta2026} and electrophysiology~\citep{Chen2024}.

 A limitation of b-dLDS, like all models that use regularization, is that it can be biased by that regularization.
 For example, b-dLDS might be biased toward having more or fewer behavior-tied dynamics coefficients by selecting extreme regularization parameter settings for behavior reconstruction or the sparsity of $\bm{\Psi}$.
 However, in more moderate regularization parameter setting ranges, the regularization on the behavior vs. dynamics coefficients balance each other, to some extent; the bias toward inferring a sparse set of dynamics coefficients to describe the data counteracts the bias toward perfectly reconstructing the behavior.
+We explored this via a hyperparameter sensitivity analysis (Appendix Section ``Hyperparameter sensitivity experiments - zebrafish and simulation'', Supp.
+Fig.~\ref{fig:SensitivityExp}, Table~\ref{tab:Sensitivity}).

+This also brings to mind the question of identifiability vs. consistency.
+While we can demonstrate a certain level of robustness of our model to changes in initialization~\citep{Mudrik2024} or hyperparameters, we cannot guarantee that b-dLDS will find ``the" unique best decomposition, if one indeed exists for complex, high-dimensional data.
+This is a challenge with (nearly) any factorization-based method.
+In order to obtain theoretical guarantees on identifiability, future work will likely draw on the dictionary learning literature~\citep{Wu2018,Hu2023,Cohen2019}.